 President’s Day is the perfect time to write a post about becoming more politically engaged, don’t you think?
-Actually, any time would be the perfect time.
+Actually, any time is the perfect time.
 Now is always the perfect time for action.
 Something procrastinators like me should keep in mind regarding many things.

 Recently, I was part of a discussion in which it was suggested to me that I need to get over it.
-This time, the thing I was supposed to get over wasn’t cancer or grief, it was the recent presidential election.
+This time, the thing I was supposed to get over wasn’t cancer or grief, it was a certain presidential election.

 I don’t appreciate being told I should get over cancer.
 I don’t appreciate being told I should get over grief.
 And I don’t appreciate being told I should get over a certain election either.
 It’s not possible to get over any of these things anyway.

 And just because my candidate didn’t win this or any other election, I do not have to accept (or keep quiet about) policies or positions that do not align with my values and neither do you.